MORIC: CSI Delay-Doppler Decomposition for Robust Wi-Fi-based Human Activity Recognition: Conclusion

 \section{Conclusion}

-This study introduces MORIC, a robust framework for Wi-Fi-based HAR that generalizes effectively to unseen users.
-By transforming CSI into the delay domain and extracting Doppler velocity projections, the method captures motion dynamics while reducing the influence of static environmental factors.
-These projections encode spatial movements from random directions, resulting in a discriminative and robust feature space.
-To leverage this space while remaining robust to randomness, MORIC is specifically designed to be invariant to the stochastic nature of multipath propagation in enclosed environments, enabling reliable recognition across both spatial and temporal variations.
+This study introduces MORIC, a robust framework for Wi-Fi-based human activity and gesture recognition that significantly improves cross-user generalization accuracy.
+By transforming CSI into the delay domain and extracting Doppler velocity projections, the proposed method establishes a new perspective on Wi-Fi sensing by capturing motion-induced dynamics while suppressing the influence of static environmental components.
+These projections characterize human motion from multiple random observation directions, forming a discriminative and robust representation space.
+To effectively exploit this representation while accounting for multipath randomness, MORIC is designed to be invariant to the stochastic nature of indoor multipath propagation.

 Empirical evaluations on a challenging hand gesture dataset collected in this study confirm the effectiveness of the proposed approach for cross-user generalization.
 MORIC consistently outperforms state-of-the-art methods in both single- and multi-AP settings, achieving higher recognition accuracy under domain shifts, even with a single AP.
-Incorporating a small number of calibration samples further improves the performance, highlighting the practicality of the proposed method for use in diverse real-world scenarios.
+Incorporating a small number of calibration samples further improves performance, highlighting the potential of the proposed method to bring practical real-world Wi-Fi-based HAR deployment closer to realization.